 Which is why I think the pressure of this postseason falls on Scott Brooks.
 He’s accomplished quite a lot in his time in charge, but with the talent on his roster, there are lots that feel his team wins in spite in him.
 He has his flaws — stubbornness and a rigid belief that chemistry and intangibles trump ability and talent — but he also has overseen the development and progression of one of the most powerful teams in the league.

-With a Durant’s development, and a fully operational Westbrook back in his armory, it’s on Brooks to shoulder the responsibility of making sure his team performs.
+With Durant’s development, and a fully operational Westbrook back in his armory, it’s on Brooks to shoulder the responsibility of making sure his team performs.
 And if something needs to be fixed, needs to change, needs to be adjusted, Brooks can’t hesitate.
 These games matter now.
 Brooks has to coach his team with honesty, doing what’s necessary.
-If that’s changing his starting five, if that’s benching a key member, if that’s relying on new lineup, those are the calls he been hired to make.
+If that’s changing his starting five, if that’s benching a key member, if that’s relying on a new lineup, those are the calls he’s been hired to make.

 But even with all that, this is still about No. 35.
 Durant has gone from skinny scorer to likely MVP, at the age of 25.
 He’s about to cross off a major achievement from his to-do list, leaving one big thing left.
 And here’s his next shot at it.
 He’s destined to be NBA royalty.
 He’s going to be a legend.
 Question is, when will he begin to cement that?
 And how much of one will he be?
 Durant’s played seven regular seasons.
 He’s put in his time.
 He might just be 25, but he’s paid those dues.
 He’s ready.
 If not now, then when?